Skip to Content

 Using shaving cream to dye the Easter eggs will make the eggs nonedible.
 They can be used as a special decoration for your dining room table for Easter lunch or brunch, or so many ways even though they aren’t edible.

-However, if you would like to still eat the hardboiled colored eggs, simply use whipped topping like Cool-Whip or Rediwhip instead of shaving cream.
+However, if you would like to still eat the hardboiled colored eggs, simply use whipped topping like Cool-Whip or Reddi-Wip instead of shaving cream.
 This also helps when the kids get the fluff on their hands and certainly tastes better!

 shaving cream easter eggs in a basket